 Resorptive lesions in cats are particularly painful.
 Many cats suffer in silence with teeth that have the sensitive ‘core’ of the tooth (pulp cavity) exposed.
 Fractured/broken teeth can also reveal this and gradually lead to painful inflammation of the tooth (‘pulpitis’).

 Dogs and cats rarely yelp if they are in pain.
 Yelping is normally associated with acute/immediate pain e.g. neck or spinal pain, or treading on a paw.
 Chronic pain is much harder to spot in cats and dogs – they express extreme discomfort differently from us.

 Encouragingly, many owners report back that after the dental work has been done, their pet appears significantly brighter and happier, which means that underlying pain is being resolved.
 Remember, animals will only stop eating if the pain becomes excruciating.

 Book an appointment for a dental check today to take advantage of our special offer.
-Receive 15% off* all dental treatments for a limited period, or 25%* if you are a member of our healthcare plan name - ask us about joining today! - quote DENTAL21 to qualify for the discount.
+Receive 10% off* all dental treatments for a limited period.
+Quote DENTAL22 to qualify for the discount.

 Call us today on 0116 231 1635 for more information.

 *Terms of service apply.
 Dental offer valid on treatments taken between 1 February and 23 April 2022 (“Specified Dates”).
 10% offer valid between Specified Dates on all dental treatments.
 Offer reference DENTAL22 must be quoted at the time of booking to qualify for the discount.
 Booking must be made via telephone or in-person for the offer to apply.
 Initial consultation charged as per standard pricing.
 One offer per pet.
 Available for cat and dog patients only.
 No cash alternative available.
 Offer is subject to availability and may be withdrawn at any time.
 Not available in conjunction with any other offer.